-3.1.4.
+3.1.1.
 Troubleshooting the installation

 Please note that extensions installation is performed by Joomla itself, not code that we have written ourselves.
 If you have a problem installing a Joomla extension of ours the root cause is in Joomla! and the way some of its functions work.
-While we don't offer support for generic installation issues, this page is meant to serve as a collection of the troubleshooting steps we'd follow on any site when any extension doesn't install correctly.